 From the video:

 “But this early solar cell only converted about 1% of the sunlight falling on it into electricity, making it no match for Edison’s coal plants.”

 For the remainder of the 19th century and much of the 20th, the promise of widespread solar energy distribution would remain just a dream.

 As solar technology improved, the focus shifted to increasing the production of solar panels.
-The more solar panels produced, the more affordable they become.
+As more solar panels were produced, the more affordable they became.

-By 1977, the price of a solar panel per watt was about $76.
-Today, it hovers around 50 cents.
-The cost of commercial solar, including all set-up and installation expenses, is now just below $2.00 per watt and is expected to drop under $1.00 by 2020.
+By 1977, the price of a solar panel per watt was about $76.00.
+Today, it hovers around $0.50.
+The cost of commercial solar, including all setup and installation expenses, is now just below $2.00 per watt and is expected to drop under $1.00 by 2020.

 Also from the video:

 “All of this growth means that solar power is reaching ‘grid parity’ all around the world.
 Grid parity is the point at which the cost of an energy source becomes equal to or less than the levelized cost of electricity (LCOE).”